The Sunday Best (1/15/2017)

 Presenting, this week’s Sunday Best:

 What if I told you The White Coat Investor and Future Proof MD got together for a Q&A?
 Would you read it?
 Of course you would.
 Future Proof Docs: White Coat Investor.
 Bonus read (Q&A with PoF): Christopher Guest Post: White Coat Investor.

-We read about Medicare this week on this site, but that’s a long ways off for an early retiree.
+Medicare this week on this site, but that’s a long ways off for an early retiree.
 Joe Udo @ Retireby40 discusses bridging that gap in Budgeting for Healthcare When You Retire Early.